anthonyozerov/market-des/README.md

 # market-des
 Agent-based discrete event simulation of a market

-To run, just use ./market-des
+To run a figgie game, use ./market-des -r figgie